 Above: my rescuer.
 A visitor of my blog actually recognized this dog and said they’d named him Picchio when they met him.
 Thanks Picchio!

-32. Travel long enough and you’ll eventually end up uninvited at a wedding somehow
+32. Travel long enough and you’ll eventually end up somehow crashing a wedding

 34. Space-time is warped in Latin America